AppliedRecognition/Ver-ID-UI-Android/README.md

 - Simpler API
     - Consumers no longer have to parse session results in activities' `onActivityResult`.
     - Session result is passed to the session delegate.
+    - Session delegate now includes optional methods that allow better session customisation.
     - Instead of aligning the Android and iOS APIs, we decided to use platform conventions.
 For example, `veridSessionDidFinishWithResult` became `onSessionFinished` on Android.
     - Introduced reactive stream implementations in some classes.
 For example `VerIDFactory` now extends [`RxJava.Single`](http://reactivex.io/documentation/single.html).
 - Improved performance
-    - Faster camera preview due to the use of surface views.
+    - Faster camera preview using newer camera APIs.
     - Face capture images are no longer written to files, saving disk space and eliminating unwanted cached files.
     - Results are passed directly to the session delegate without having to be marshalled into parcels.
 - Less ambiguity
     - Better defined error codes – Ver-ID methods and sessions throw or return one of the pre-defined exceptions with clearly-defined error codes.
+    - Better separation of UI and core session logic.
     - Using Java 8 optionals – cleaner and less ambiguous than `null` checks.
+- Diagnostic features
+    - Sessions can be configured to return diagnostic data to facilitate debugging.
+    - Added face covering detection.
+    - Added reporting of image quality metrics.

 Please note that Ver-ID 2.+ is not compatible with Ver-ID 1.+.
 You will need to migrate to the new SDK.